-As the fall season is arriving, I feel like a little squirrel trying to get ready for the colder months: eating the great variety of fruits and vegetables, storing up foods, making last minute repairs and just mentally getting ready.
+As the fall season is arriving, I feel like a little squirrel trying to get ready for the colder months: eating the colorful fruits and vegetables, storing up foods, making last minute repairs and just mentally getting ready.
 By now we are aware that summer is gone and a new season is coming with all its beauty and challenges.
 It was the Autumnal Equinox a couple of days ago, when the days and nights are equal and from now on the days are going to get shorter and colder as well.

 Nothing Gold Can Stay

 So Eden sank to grief,

 Nothing gold can stay.

 Autumn is a very special and unpredictable season.
 Every year, I marvel the beautiful vibrant colors of Autumn, the leaves on the trees and the vegetables on the table.
 It is the time when nature puts on its fancy clothes for the last time just to drop everything within a few weeks.
 It is the ending of a cycle and we know that all those leaves will turn into something new in the spring.

 In Ancient Chinese Medicine, the fall season belongs to the Metal element.
 Like every element has corresponding western organs, the Metal element’s organs are the lungs, the large intestines and ultimately the skin.
 If you experience problems during this season like having frequent colds/flus, dryness, skin problems, excessive mucus, try to pay attention to your eating habits as well.
 If the metal element is strong, the qi, the life force will circulated easier and can help our body stay health.

 When I walk through the forrest I feel so peacful.
 This is a time of tranquility when we start turning inward, a great time for increase in spirituality.
 In the absence of creating new things, we can now focus on the importance of our existence, our spirituality.
 In Chinese Medicine, ” Metal symbolizes the spirit that brings meaning and purpose to existance”.
 We can support our Metal element inside with foods as well.